tconkling/react-as3/README.md

 The library is built using [Ant] and [Maven], or with [Flash Builder].

-From the command line, invoke `ant` to build the library, or 'ant maven-deploy' to build and deploy it to your local Maven repository.
+From the command line, invoke `ant` to build the library, or `ant maven-deploy` to build and deploy it to your local Maven repository.

 There's also a Flash Builder project at the root level of the repository.